JHU-PL-Lab/odefa/README.md

 ./test_generator -ttarget test-sources/input_eta.natodefa
 ```

-In benchmark, we use this argument to generate the first(`1`) testcase which can reach the program point `target`
+In benchmark, we use the `-r1` to generate the first testcase which can reach the program point `target` with a concise output (-btrue).

 ```
 ./test_generator -ttarget -r1 -btrue benchmark-test-generation/cases/input_facehugger.natodefa